Maximiliane-K/flavorframes_drf_api/README.md

 Below is an overview of the most important dependencies included in the requirements.txt file:

-asgiref – Handles asynchronous communication in Django applications. cloudinary – Manages image uploads and storage with Cloudinary. dj-database-url – Simplifies database configuration using environment variables. dj-rest-auth – Provides API endpoints for user authentication in DRF.
+asgiref – Handles asynchronous communication in Django applications.

+cloudinary – Manages image uploads and storage with Cloudinary.

+dj-database-url – Simplifies database configuration using environment variables.

+dj-rest-auth – Provides API endpoints for user authentication in DRF.

-Django – The core Python framework used for the backend. django-allauth – Enables user authentication and social login integration. django-cloudinary-storage – Integrates Cloudinary as the storage solution for media files. django-cors-headers – Adds Cross-Origin Resource Sharing (CORS) support. django-filter – Enables filtering of querysets through URL parameters. django-location-field – Provides location-based fields for Django models. djangorestframework – The core package enabling REST API functionality in Django. djangorestframework-simplejwt – Implements JWT authentication for API security. gunicorn – A WSGI HTTP server for deploying Django applications. oauthlib – Handles OAuth authentication logic. pillow – Supports image processing and manipulation. psycopg2 – PostgreSQL database adapter for Django.
+Django – The core Python framework used for the backend.

+django-allauth – Enables user authentication and social login integration.

+django-cloudinary-storage – Integrates Cloudinary as the storage solution for media files.

+django-cors-headers – Adds Cross-Origin Resource Sharing (CORS) support.

+django-filter – Enables filtering of querysets through URL parameters.

+django-location-field – Provides location-based fields for Django models.

+djangorestframework – The core package enabling REST API functionality in Django.

+djangorestframework-simplejwt – Implements JWT authentication for API security.

+gunicorn – A WSGI HTTP server for deploying Django applications.

+oauthlib – Handles OAuth authentication logic.

+pillow – Supports image processing and manipulation.

+psycopg2 – PostgreSQL database adapter for Django.

-PyJWT – Implements JSON Web Token (JWT) authentication. python3-openid – Adds OpenID authentication support. pytz – Provides timezone support in Python. requests-oauthlib – OAuth authentication support for HTTP requests. sqlparse – Parses and formats SQL queries for readability.
+PyJWT – Implements JSON Web Token (JWT) authentication.

+python3-openid – Adds OpenID authentication support.

+pytz – Provides timezone support in Python.

+requests-oauthlib – OAuth authentication support for HTTP requests.

+sqlparse – Parses and formats SQL queries for readability.

 For a full list of dependencies, refer to the requirements.txt file.

 ---

 ## Testing

+---

 ## Deployment

 ### Deploying To Heroku

+The FlavorFrames API is deployed to Heroku, using a PostgreSQL database.
+To replicate the deployment, follow these steps:

+1. Set Up GitHub Repository
+  - Create a GitHub repository from the [Code Institute template](https://github.com/Code-Institute-Org/gitpod-full-template) by clicking ‘Use this template’.
+  - Fill in the details and click ‘Create Repository From Template’.
+  - Once the repository is created, open the project in VS Code (or your preferred IDE).

+2. Install Dependencies
+  - Install Django and the required libraries:
+    - pip3 install 'django<4' gunicorn
+    - pip3 install dj_database_url psycopg2
+    - pip3 install dj3-cloudinary-storage

+  - Create a requirements.txt file:
+    - pip3 freeze --local > requirements.txt

+3. Create Django Project and Apps
+  - Start a new Django project:
+    - django-admin startproject YOUR_PROJECT_NAME .

+  - Create the required Django apps:
+    - python3 manage.py startapp APP_NAME

+  - Add the apps to INSTALLED_APPS in settings.py.

+4. Migrate and Run the Server
+  - Prepare and apply database migration
+    - python3 manage.py makemigrations
+    - python3 manage.py migrate

+5. Deploy to Heroku
+   5.1 Create a Heroku App
+     - Log in to Heroku, click "New" -> "Create New App".
+     - Choose a unique app name, select a region, then click "Create App".

+   5.2 Attach PostgreSQL Database
+     - Copy your DATABASE_URL:
+       - heroku config
+     - In Heroku, go to Settings → Reveal Config Vars, add:
+       - DATABASE_URL: your_database_url
+       - SECRET_KEY: your_secret_key
+       - CLOUDINARY_URL: your_cloudinary_url
+       - ALLOWED_HOSTS: your_heroku_app_name.herokuapp.com

+6. Connect GitHub & Deploy
+  - In Heroku, go to Deploy -> select GitHub as the deployment method.
+  - Search for your repository and connect it.
+  - Under Manual Deploy, select main and click "Deploy Branch".

+7. Set Up Cloudinary for Media Storage
+  - Log in to Cloudinary, copy your API Environment Variable, and add it to settings.py.
+  - In INSTALLED_APPS, add:
+    - cloudinary_storage

+8. Set Up Procfile for Heroku
+  - Create a Procfile and add
+    - web: gunicorn YOUR_PROJECT_NAME.wsgi

+9. Enable Automatic Deploys
+  - In Heroku, under Automatic Deploys, enable automatic deployment for the main branch.

 ## Forking The Repository
+  Forking a repository creates an independent copy of the original project in your own GitHub account.
+  This allows you to explore the code, make changes, and experiment without affecting the original repository.

+  Steps to Fork the Repository:
+  - Log in to GitHub.
+  - Navigate to the repository you want to fork.
+  - Click the "Fork" button in the top right corner of the page.
+  - GitHub will create a copy of the repository under your own account, allowing you to modify it as needed.

 ## Cloning The Repository

+To clone and set up this project locally, follow these steps:

+1. Clone the Repository
+  - Open the GitHub repository.
+  - Click on the "Code" button.
+  - Copy the repository URL by clicking the clipboard icon.
+  - Open your IDE or terminal and navigate to the directory where you want to clone the project.
+  - Run the following command to clone the repository:
+    - git clone <repository-url>

+  - Navigate into the project directory:
+    - cd <project-folder>

+2. Install Dependencies
+  - To install the necessary packages and dependencies, run:
+    - pip3 install -r requirements.txt

+3. Set Up Environment Variables
+  - Create a file called env.py in the root directory.
+  - Add the necessary environment variables:
+    - import os
+    - os.environ["DATABASE_URL"] = "your-database-url"
+    - os.environ["SECRET_KEY"] = "your-secret-key"
+    - os.environ["CLOUDINARY_URL"] = "your-cloudinary-url"

+  - Add env.py to .gitignore to prevent it from being committed to GitHub.

+4. Apply Migrations
+  - Before running the project, apply database migrations:
+    - python3 manage.py migrate

+5. Run the Development Server
+  - Start the local development server with:
+    - python3 manage.py runserver

+---

 ## Credits